 Superintendent Jason "Jake" McCandless reiterated that he wants to have "a transparent" school budget process and to work "as a team" with the city.
-While he indicated a $1.3 million increase would amount to level funding for the system, he said his administration will continue working to bring the hike down to $1 million.

 "I am not sure about the ability of the city to pay for what we need," he said at one point.

 "I hope the people of Pittsfield understand what we are up against," Bianchi said.

 McCandless and Kristen Behnke, assistant superintendent for business and finance, outlined steps Wednesday that had reduced the school increase from about $2 million to $1.2 million thus far.

 Of the $2 million in major priorities outlined at a February meeting, they said the largest chunk -- $1.3 million for contractual employee pay increases -- remains in the budget.